jrcangelosi/jrcangelosi.github.io/index.md

 advisor is Dr. [Matthias Heinkenschloss](https://www.caam.rice.edu/~heinken/) and my research primarily focuses on optimal control and surrogate modeling.
 My research is sponsored by the
 [Air Force Office of Scientific Research](https://www.afrl.af.mil/AFOSR/) as part of AFOSR MURI Grant FA9550-22-1-0004.
-The project includes faculty, postdocs, and graduate students spanning several universities, including Stanford University, University of Minnesota, University of Notre Dame, and Rice University.
+The project includes faculty, postdocs, and graduate students across several universities, including Stanford University, University of Minnesota, University of Notre Dame, and Rice University.

 You can find my CV [here](CV.pdf).